-3.3 Documentation of data sources as applied for estimating the FRL temporary sample and since the national reporting of greenhouse gas emissions is based on the permanent sample, only the permanent sample was used in the construction of the reference level.
+3.3 Documentation of data sources as applied for estimating the FRL

+Data from the National Forest Inventory (NFI) was used in the simulations of the forest development31.
+The NFI consists of a permanent and a temporary sample and since the national reporting of greenhouse gas emissions is based on the permanent sample, only the permanent sample was used in the construction of the reference level.
 The permanent sample consists of about 30 000 circular plots of 10 m radius arranged along the sides of so called tracts, which are systematically distributed over all kinds of land (Figure 14).
 One fifth of the sample is measured each year and consequently, five years measurements are needed to re-inventory the whole sample.
 In this case measurements from 2008-2012 was used and the start year were set to 2010.
 To harmonize with the national reporting of greenhouse gas emissions all plots were used in the simulations irrespective of land use class.